mehulagg/gitlab/doc/user/group/iterations/index.md

 Open iteration reports show a summary of completed, unstarted, and in-progress issues.
 Closed iteration reports show the total number of issues completed by the due date.

-To view an iteration report, go to the iterations list page and click an iteration's title.
+To view an iteration report, go to the iterations list page and select an iteration's title.

 ### Iteration burndown and burnup charts